 9. Provincetown, MA

-Hikers flock to World' End State Park, a trove of wooded and seaside natural beauty.
+Hikers flock to World's End Park in Hingham, a trove of wooded and seaside natural beauty.
 Don't miss a visit to the waterfront, and burgers or lobster rolls at Stars on Hingham Harbor restaurant.
-Check out our list of other South Shore summer must-dos for more ideas in the area.

 Did you know one of the best ropes courses in New England is about 30 minutes from Boston?
 Climb and zipline through Treetops Adventure Course until little arms are too sore to soar, and then get a pub meal at the next-door Irish Cultural Center.